NMRExchangeFormat/NEF/specification/Overview.md

     corresponds to multiple lines in the relevant loops).
 Each peak can be linked to multiple restraints, and vice versa.
 Links to different types of restraint all share a single table.

+  * Regarding Section 10.
+Optional: **Program-specific raw_data saveframe**

+    1. Each program-specific namespace should include the '_programspecific_raw_data' saveframe (e.g. '_cyana_raw_data', '_csrosetta_raw_data' etc. as a slot to add copies of raw input files.
+The preferred option remains to use structured program-specific tags to store program-specific information, but this saveframe serves as a quick way to add unstructured data or copies of input files for comparison.

+    NB, being program-specific this saveframe is not specified in the mmcIf_nef.dic specification file, but only shown as an example in the Commented_Example.nef file.
+Suggestions are welcome as to how such a saveframe should be put into the general nef specification.